ErikReider/SwayNotificationCenter/.github/ISSUE_TEMPLATE/bug_report.md

 **Please read through the README and the Man pages before submitting** **Please also make sure that there isn't any prior issue describing this bug**

+**If this is a CSS issue, please make sure that the `cssPriority` config option is set to "user" before reporting**

+**Please also make sure that swaync is running with your primary GPU, and not PRIME**

 **Describe the bug**
 A clear and concise description of what the bug is.